Hyperelliptic curves over a general ring

 [(z4^3 + z4^2 + z4 : z4^2 + z4 + 1 : 1), (z4^3 + z4^2 + z4 : z4^3 : 1)]

-local_coord(P, prec=20, name='t')[source]#
+local_coord(P, prec=20, name='t')[source]

-Calls the appropriate local_coordinates function
+Call the appropriate local_coordinates function.

 INPUT: